driemworks/fangorn/README.md

 #### Using Quickbeam

+##### Generate a new keypair

+> Note: for now we just take the first file in the keystore directory and try to use it as the seed
+> when encrypting a file, so you can only have one key in the store at a time right now

+./target/debug/quickbeam keygen --keystore-dir tmp/keystore

 ##### Encrypt a message

 > hardcoded to save to ciphertext.txt for now
 > you must delete the file if you want to encrypt a new message... needs work

-./target/debug/quickbeam encrypt --message-dir test.txt --config-dir config.txt --intent "Password(test)"
+./target/debug/quickbeam encrypt --message-path test.txt --config-path config.txt --keystore-dir tmp/keystore --intent "Password(test)"

 ##### Decrypt a message

-./target/debug/quickbeam decrypt --cid bafkreihtg6e2w2fa2b2nkoecohdlvrd4j5bv2rr23xajn7rcy24x2oacje --config-dir config.txt --witness test --pt_filename test
+./target/debug/quickbeam decrypt --cid bafkreihtg6e2w2fa2b2nkoecohdlvrd4j5bv2rr23xajn7rcy24x2oacje --config-path config.txt --witness test --pt_filename test

 ##### To run UI
 1. From the root run: `cargo run -p entmoot`